 - The mean neutron energy is about 2 MeV.
 The most probable neutron energy is about 0.7 MeV.

-- In reactor design the prompt neutron lifetime (PNL) belongs to key neutron-physical characteristics of reactor core.
+- In reactor design, the prompt neutron lifetime (PNL) belongs to key neutron-physical characteristics of the reactor core.

 Prompt Gamma Rays

-With the prompt neutrons prompt gamma rays are associated.
-Most of prompt gamma rays are emitted after prompt neutrons.
-The fission reaction releases approximately ~7 MeV in prompt gamma rays and additional ~7 MeV (for 235U) in delayed gamma rays.
-This is a significant portion of energy (~7 % of fission energy released) and it must be considered in many fields of reactor design or in the design of nuclear reactor shields.
-A particular challenge is the calculation of the gamma heat deposition in core baffles (reflectors), pressure vessels or excore detector channels.
+With the prompt neutrons, prompt gamma rays are associated.
+Most prompt gamma rays are emitted after prompt neutrons.
+The fission reaction releases approximately ~7 MeV in prompt gamma rays and an additional ~7 MeV (for 235U) in delayed gamma rays.
+This is a significant portion of energy (~7 % of fission energy released), and it must be considered in many fields of reactor design or the design of nuclear reactor shields.
+A particular challenge is the calculation of the gamma heat deposition in core baffles (reflectors), pressure vessels, or excore detector channels.

-In past the comparisons of various benchmarks experiments with calculated gamma heating showed a systematic underestimation for the main fuel isotopes 235U and 239Pu.
-Discrepancies observed for C/E ratios in various benchmarks range from 10 to 28%, while required accuracy is 7.5%.
-Therefore requests for new measurements of prompt gamma rays in the reactions 235U(n,f) and 239Pu(n,f) have been formulated in the Nuclear Data High Priority Request List of the Nuclear Energy Agency.
+Comparing various benchmarks experiments with calculated gamma heating showed a systematic underestimation for the main fuel isotopes 235U and 239Pu.
+Discrepancies observed for C/E ratios in various benchmarks range from 10 to 28%, while the required accuracy is 7.5%.
+Therefore requests for new measurements of prompt gamma-rays in the reactions 235U(n,f) and 239Pu(n,f) have been formulated in the Nuclear Data High Priority Request List of the Nuclear Energy Agency.

 Prompt Neutron Lifetime

-Prompt neutron lifetime, l, is the average time from a prompt neutron emission to either its absorbtion (fission or radiative capture) or to its escape from the system.
-This parameter is defined in multiplying or also in nonmultiplying systems.
+Prompt neutron lifetime, l, is the average time from a prompt neutron emission to its absorption (fission or radiative capture) or its escape from the system.
+This parameter is defined in multiplying or also in non-multiplying systems.
 In both systems the prompt neutron lifetimes depend strongly on:

 - isotopic composition of the system